-In Texas and the Dallas / Fort Worth metro area, as we approach October 1st, there are many things that make this a great time of the year: the temperature drops below 90 degrees; the State Fair of Texas opens in Dallas; high school, college and pro football is underway; and property tax statements begin to appear in your mailbox.
-Well, maybe the part about property tax statements isn’t so great, but at the Hegwood Group, we can help alleviate some of that burden.
+As October 1st approaches in Texas, there are many things that come to mind that make this a great time of year.
+The temperature drops below 90 degrees; the State Fair of Texas opens in Dallas; high school, college and pro football is underway; and property tax statements begin to appear in your mailbox.
+Well, maybe the part about property tax statements isn’t so great, but the Hegwood Group can help alleviate some of that burden.

 Most property owners pay their property taxes before year’s end so they can deduct the payments from their federal income taxes.
 In addition to paying the full amount, check with your tax collector on payment options that may be available on a local option basis such as: